Where cannabis investors see the next big wave? In precision dosing – TechCrunch

 The opportunity to sell both camps micro-dosing products is “huge,” said Alexandrian, suggesting that most people welcome more control when offered it.
 He also hinted that it’s also a wide open field, thanks to the awkward math of many current retailers.
 As he explained it, it’s often the case today that a store will focus on how many milligrams it’s selling, instead of focusing on the products themselves.
 “So they’re thinking about selling a 100-milligram beverage for $10 and a 50-milligram beverage for $5” and forcing the customer to figure out how to dilute what they are buying.
 That will change in the near future, he said.

-When she weighed in, panelist and longtime cannabis investor Emily Paxhis echoed the sentiments of both men.
-More specifically, she said, she has grown “very interested in lower-dose platforms,” especially as women begin seeking out more “moderate dosing” opportunities.
-She said to think of it as “akin to having a glass of wine or glass of beer, as opposed to, ‘I’m buying straight in for the double martini lunch.'”
+When she weighed in, panelist and longtime cannabis investor Emily Paxhia echoed the sentiments of both men.
+More specifically, she said, she has grown “very interested in lower-dose platforms,” especially as women begin seeking more “moderate dosing” opportunities.
+She said to think of it as “akin to having a glass of wine or glass of beer, as opposed to, ‘I’m buying straight in for the double martini lunch.’ ”

-Added Paxhis — who cofounded in 2013 the cannabis-focused investment firm Poseidon Asset Management, which hold stakes in a wide variety of companies, including Pax Labs, Juul, an HR startup for the cannabis industry, and a data and analytics company solely focused on it — “There are many ways we can educate the consumer and help them feel more comfortable with [cannabis].
+Added Paxhia — who co-founded in 2013 the cannabis-focused investment firm Poseidon Asset Management, which holds stakes in a wide variety of companies, including Pax Labs, Juul, an HR startup for the cannabis industry and a data and analytics company solely focused on it — “There are many ways we can educate the consumer and help them feel more comfortable with [cannabis].
 Having these lower-dose products in the market is one great way to do it.”